We're brightening up the walls to bring color, comfort, and smiles to all patients and visitors that visit St. Vincents.

-We're brightening up the walls to bring color, comfort, and smiles to all patients and visitors that visit St. Vincents.

 We're brightening up the walls to bring color, comfort, and smiles to all patients and visitors that visit the Neurology Center of New England.

 A staggering 2.5 million children are now homeless each year in America.
 This represents one in every 30 children in the United States.
 On any given night in Massachusetts, more than 13,000 individuals in families experience homelessness, approximately 60% of them children (HUD, 2016).
 And every year the numbers keep growing.
 Each year we focus our efforts on helping our community.
 Last year we were able to donate over 50 new blankets packaged up in sturdy bags, each with water bottles, tissues, hand sanitizer, and granola bars.
 This year we decided to focus on bringing a smile to these precious children.
-As Ramadan and our upcoming holiday, Eid, is a time of celebration, family, food, and gifts please help us spread a smile to a homeless child by donating an unused toy to our toy drive!
-The gifts will be presented to the homeless children at Abby’s House in Worcester, MA and CHD in Springfield, MA.
+In celebration of Ramadan and Eid, we collected over 100 toys and spread smilies to homeless children and orphans in the greater MA community at Abby’s House in Worcester, MA and CHD in Springfield, MA.

 CHD, a non-profit organization, delivers a broad array of critical social and mental health services to over 18,000 people each year right here in western Massachusetts and Connecticut.
 The Art Cart organized a blanket drive and collected 50 new blankets and made care packages with toiletries, granola bars, sanitizers, tissues, and water bottles for the homeless community in the greater Springfield area.